zer0def/nginxinc-kubernetes-ingress/docs/content/installation/integrations/app-protect-waf/configuration.md

 ## App Protect WAF Bundles

-You can define App Protect WAF bundles for VirtualServers by creating policy bundles and putting them on a mounted volume accessible from NGINX Ingress Controller.
+You can define App Protect WAF bundles for VirtualServer custom resources by creating policy bundles and putting them on a mounted volume accessible from NGINX Ingress Controller.

+Before applying a policy, a WAF policy bundle must be created, then copied to a volume mounted to `/etc/nginx/waf/bundles`.

+{{< note >}} NGINX Ingress Controller does not currently support `securityLogs` for policy bundles. {{< /note >}}

-For example, you can configure a policy by referencing generated WAF Policy Bundle:
+This example show how a policy is configured by referencing a generated WAF Policy Bundle:

-> **Note**: Currently we do not support `securityLogs` for policy bundles.
 ```yaml
 apiVersion: k8s.nginx.org/v1
 kind: Policy